tejasprajapati/nodemcu1.0/README.md

 2. Dry air : 961/ 1023
 3. Recently watered soil : 320 - 340 / 1023
 4. Warm hands : 900 - 920 / 1023

+Moister sensor requires 4 to 5 minutes for stable readings.
+Anyways the plants have the whole lot time to be watered if the electricity is proper.